 For an overview and description of Transfeminine Science, please visit our Home page.

-Aly has been a volunteer editor on the English Wikipedia for many years.
-She was one of the top 10 medical editors for the online encyclopedia for several years in a row.
-Aly has contributed a large amount of content to Wikipedia in the area of sex hormone pharmacology over the years.
-See her edit stats (alt), top edited pages, articles created, and image uploads (alt) for a catalogue of her work.
-When Aly includes inline citations to Wikipedia on this site, they are usually to content that she herself authored.
+Aly was a volunteer editor on Wikipedia for many years.
+She was a prolific medical editor for the online encyclopedia and contributed a large amount of content in the area of sex hormone pharmacology over time.
+Since then, Aly decided to retire from Wikipedia editing.
+When Aly has included inline citations to Wikipedia on Transfeminine Science, they have usually been to content that she herself authored.